Xabaril/Balea/src/Balea.DSL/Readme.md

 ### Current BAL limitations

+At this moment, BAL contains some limitations that we are planned to be be addressed on future versions of Balea.

- * NULL semantics is not implemented yet on BAL.
+ * NULL semantics.
- * Numbers are limited to Int32.
+ * Numbers to non integer conversions.